 Utilities Relief - Utility companies are suspending shutoff of utility services in both New York and New Jersey.

-Relief for NYC Small Businesses - NYC is providing relief measures for qualifying small businesses in NYC.
+Relief for NYC Small Businesses - NYC is providing relief measures for qualifying small businesses.

 Plentiful App - The United Way has developed a free app for any smartphone that will show you food pantries open near you.
 Just text "FOOD" to PANTRY (726-879) from any phone for the link to download it.